havenwood/digest-sip_hash/README.md

 # Digest::SipHash

-A pure Ruby implementation of SipHash 1-3 and 2-4.
-Arbitrary round counts are also supported.
-If rounds and key are not specified, the default is SipHash 1-3 with a key of 16 null bytes.
+A Ruby implementation of SipHash with optional Rust native extension.
+Supports SipHash 1-3, 2-4 or arbitrary round counts.
+Defaults to SipHash 1-3 with 16 null bytes as the key.

+## What is SipHash?

+[SipHash](https://github.com/veorq/SipHash) is a fast, cryptographically strong pseudorandom function optimized for short inputs.

+## Requirements

+- Ruby 3.0+
+- Optional: Rust 2024+ edition (automatic native extension compilation)

 ## Installation